Local and Global Heights on Weighted Projective Varieties

-In \cref{sect-4} we develop the theory of weighted heights a-la Weil (or so called weighted heights).
-We introduce Cartier and Weil divisors on weighted projective varieties and show that the results carry over smoothly to the weighted projective varieties.
-We show that any line bundle on a weighted projective variety $\X$ admits a locally bounded weighted $M$-metric.
-Given $\nu \in M_k$, the \textbf{local weighted height $\il_{\widehat{D}}(-,\nu)$ with respect to} $\widehat{D}$ on the weighted variety $\X$ is defined as
+In \cref{sect-4} we develop the theory of weighted heights a-la Weil.
+We introduce Cartier divisors on weighted projective varieties and show that results carry over easily to weighted projective varieties.
+Moreover, we show that any line bundle on a weighted variety $\X$ admits a locally bounded weighted $M$-metric.
+Given $\nu \in M_k$, the \textbf{local weighted height $\il_{\widehat{D}}(-,\nu)$ with respect to} $\widehat{D}$ on weighted variety $\X$ is defined as